 Premium Chromebooks are few and far between but at this year's show, two came along at once.
 Asus's Chromebook Flip C436 was a sterling offering in its own right but Samsung's Galaxy Chromebook is on another level.

-'Premium' in the context of the Galaxy Chromebook manifests and 10th-generation Intel chips and a 4K display but it's the industrial design at play that really impresses.
+'Premium' in the context of the Galaxy Chromebook manifests as 10th-generation Intel chips and a 4K display, but it's the industrial design at play that really impresses.

 This laptop has a razor-thin profile and an eye-catching two-tone finish, if you're brave enough to pick up the bold red pictured above.
 The dual-axle hinge gives you full 2-in-1 convertible privileges too and despite its wafer-like appearance, Samsung has managed to slot in one of its S-Pen styli too.